DNXLabs/dnx.one/docs/support/best-practices.md

 # **Escalation Process**
   Automatic Escalation: If an incident is not resolved within the defined resolution time, it is automatically escalated to the next support level.
-  Manual Escalation: Managed Services engineer can manually escalate an incident if they believe it requires urgent attention or higher expertise.
+  Manual Escalation: Managed Services engineers can manually escalate an incident if they believe it requires urgent attention or higher expertise.

 # **Monitoring and Reporting**
   Incident Tracking: All incidents are tracked on Freshdesk.